Training structure

 Faculty of Science

-A significant amount of time is devoted to critical analysis of scientific articles dealing with water resources and their management in the South.
+A significant amount of time is devoted to the critical analysis of scientific articles dealing with water resources and their management in the South.

 ECTS